Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

 Any component ${\cal Q}$ of a stratum with more than one zero contains a component of ${\cal H}(2g-2)$ in its closure.
 Thus following the reasoning in the first part of this proof, it suffices to find for each of the components ${\cal V}$ of ${\cal H}(2g-2)$ a train track $\zeta$ associated to ${\cal V}$ with the following property.
 Let $p\geq 3$ be an odd prime.
 Then the subgroup of $Sp(2g,F_p)$ which is generated by those transvections in $Sp(2g,F_p)$ which are images under $\Lambda_p\circ \Psi$ of Dehn twists about embedded curves $c$ in $\zeta$ with $T_c^{\sigma(c)}\zeta\prec\zeta$ $(\sigma\in \{-1,1\})$ is all of $Sp(2g,F_p)$.

-To this end let again $\eta$ be the train track constructed in the beginning of this proof from the Humphries generators of ${\rm Mod}(S)$.
+Let again $\eta$ be the train track constructed in the beginning of this proof from the Humphries generators of ${\rm Mod}(S)$.
 Let $\zeta$ be the train track obtained from $\eta$ by removing the small branch contained in the curve $m_2$.
-This train track is orientable, filling, birecurrent and if $g\geq 3$, then it is not invariant under a hyperelliptic involution.
+This train track is orientable, filling and birecurrent.
+If $g\geq 3$ then $\zeta$ is not invariant under a hyperelliptic involution.
 Hence it corresponds to one of the two non-hyperelliptic components of ${\cal H}(2g-2)$.
+These components are distinguished by the parity of the spin structure they define.
+The formula in the proof of Proposition 4.9 of \cite{H16} calculates this parity (see also the formulas in \cite{KZ03}).
+It is odd if $g$ is odd, and even if $g$ is even.

 For each curve $c\in \{c_i,a_i,m_1\}$ we have $T_c^{\sigma(c)}\zeta\prec\zeta$.
 Now for any choice of orientations of the curves in $\{c_i,a_i,m_1\}$, the homology classes $\{[c_i],[a_i],[m_1]\}$ are a basis of $H_1(S,\mathbb{Z})$.
 Moreover, any two curves intersect in at most one point and their union is a connected subset of $S$.
 This implies that the transvections by the homology classes of these curves satisfy the assumptions in Lemma \ref{transvection}.
 As a consequence, for each odd prime $p\geq 3$ these transvections generate $Sp(2g,F_p)$.
 This is what we wanted to show.

 The other two components of ${\cal H}(2g-2)$ are treated in the same way.
 A train track for the hyperelliptic component of ${\cal H}(2g-2)$ can be constructed from the following curve system.
-Remove the curves $m_1,m_2$ from the Humphries generators and add a simple closed curve which intersects $a_1$ in a single point and does not intersect any other of the curves shown in Figure 1.
+Remove the curves $m_1,m_2$ from the Humphries generators and add a simple closed curve $c$ which intersects $a_1$ in a single point and does not intersect any other of the curves shown in Figure 1.
+The orientation of the curve $c$ can be chosen in such a way that all the properties used above hold true.
 The resulting set of curves is clearly invariant under the hyperelliptic involution.
-The same argument as for the non-hyperelliptic components completes the proof of the proposition.
+The same argument as for the non-hyperelliptic components discussed above yields the case of the hyperelliptic component.
+In particular, we established the proposition for $g=3$ \cite{KZ03}.

-A train track for the second non-hyperelliptic component can be obtained from the following curve system.
-Remove from the curve system for the hyperelliptic component the curve $c_{g-1}$ and replace it by a curve which intersects both $a_{g-2}$ and $a_g$ in a single point and does not intersect any other curve. \end{proof}